 The purpose of A-Level Film Studies is: to ignite a passion for film and encourage broader cultural and historical perspectives on this academic area of study; to guide them through the history of the film industry; to challenge them through experiencing some unusual and culturally diverse films; to prepare them for the potential to work in an industry that is worth multiple billions to the UK economy.

-Film Studies A Level sees students engage in the close analysis of a wide range of films from different cultures and points in history, from silent to the present day.
+Film Studies at A-Level sees students engage in the close analysis of a wide range of films from different cultures and points in history, from silent to the present day.
 Students will explore ideas relating to genre, representation, narrative, aesthetics, ideology, film form, spectatorship and a range of critical debates that will serve to enhance and develop student's analytical and creative skills.

 The course also weaves in a practical element, allowing students to demonstrate their understating of forms and conventions through the creation of scripts and the use of ICT in creating a digital storyboard.

-For further information regarding our English Curriculum please contact:
+For further information regarding our Film Studies Curriculum please contact:

 Ms van der Lip firstname.lastname@example.org